MetroWest Anti-Bullying Coalition

 The MetroWest Anti-Bullying Coalition is a key initiative of Spark Kindness.
 At Spark, we aim to bring community together to focus on Identity Based Bullying by identifying its causes (which include systemic bias), its harmful impact, and potential solutions so that we can work to address it together.

-The MetroWest Anti-Bullying Coalition offers leaders and organizations opportunities to explore ways to harness the strengths in your community and do “hard things’ together by building trust and connecting with others.
-HERE you can find the framing and values of the coalition.
-This coalition will offer:
+The MetroWest Anti-Bullying Coalition offers leaders and organizations opportunities to explore ways to harness community strengths and do “hard things" together by building trust and connecting with others.
+The coalition offers:

 Definition